fabianswebworld/ttxweb/README.md

   - const **TTXWEB_PAGE_TITLE** - Template for page title, i.e. browser window title (a value for this *must* be provided, no default value)
     - Format for **TTXWEB_PAGE_TITLE**:

+      Arbitrary string.
+The following tokens will be replaced:
       - **%page%** - Current page number
       - **%sub%** - Current subpage
     - **Example:**